aaripurna/mini-e-wallet/README.md

 # README

-The web framework is Ruby on Rails
+The web framework is Ruby on Rails. database is Postgres

 to run this, first create `.env`with this data bellow:
 ```env